NAP Consistency in Local SEO: Why It Matters

 Google Business Profile Suspension Appeals: The NAP Connection

-Here’s something most businesses don’t know: Google heavily scrutinises NAP consistency when reviewing suspension appeals for Google Business Profiles.
-If your profile gets suspended (which happens more frequently than you’d think), inconsistent NAP data across the web can significantly delay or even prevent successful reinstatement.
+Here’s something most businesses don’t know: Google heavily scrutinizes NAP accuracy when reviewing suspension appeals for Google Business Profiles.
+If your profile gets suspended (which happens more frequently than you’d think), incorrect NAP data across the web can significantly delay or even prevent successful reinstatement.

 When Google reviews a suspension appeal, their team manually checks:

-If they find widespread inconsistencies, it raises red flags about business legitimacy.
-We’ve seen suspension cases take months longer to resolve simply because businesses had conflicting information scattered across directories.
+If they find widespread real inconsistencies (not just formatting differences), it raises red flags about business legitimacy.
+We’ve seen suspension cases take months longer to resolve simply because businesses had genuinely conflicting information scattered across directories.

-The lesson: Maintaining NAP consistency isn’t just about rankings—it’s insurance against losing your Google Business Profile entirely.
+The lesson: Maintaining NAP accuracy isn’t just about rankings, it’s insurance against losing your Google Business Profile entirely.
 For Perth businesses competing in competitive markets, a suspended profile can mean weeks or months of lost leads while competitors dominate local search results.

-This is exactly why we prioritise NAP auditing and cleanup as part of every Google Business Profile recovery case at Search Scope.
-Clean, consistent data significantly improves reinstatement success rates and speeds up the appeals process.
+This is exactly why we prioritize NAP auditing and cleanup as part of every Google Business Profile recovery case at Search Scope.
+Clean, accurate data significantly improves reinstatement success rates and speeds up the appeals process.

 Better Local Search Rankings

-Having consistent NAP (Name, Address, Phone number) details is a cornerstone of local search success.
-When your business information is uniform across directories, review platforms, and your website, search engines are more likely to trust your data.
+Having accurate NAP details is a cornerstone of local search success.
+When your business information is correct across directories, review platforms, and your website, search engines are more likely to trust your data.

 This alignment boosts your local SEO, making it easier for your business to appear in relevant local searches.